Are you a creative business looking to launch your first online shop? Take great-looking product photos that will have your wares flying out the door.

 Light, light and more light

-Forget fancy cameras – the most important ingredient in a photograph is lighting.
+Forget fancy cameras – the most important ingredient when taking pictures of products (or people) is lighting.

 Always shoot in daylight